infinityloop-dev/coding-standard/README.md

 ## Features

-### 97% PSR12 compatible
+- 97% PSR12 compatible

-- `declare(strict_types = 1);` instead of PSR's `declare(strict_types=1);`
-    - one space around `=` operator
-- `function abc($param) : ReturnType` instead of PSR's `function abc($param): ReturnType`
-    - one space before and after colon
-- `function($param) use ($use)` instaed of PSR's `function ($param) use ($use)`
-    - no space after function keyword
-- `use \Abc\Xyz\Class;` instead of PSR's `use Abc\Xyz\Class`
-    - Leading backslash in use
-    - Although import names must already be fully qualified, we believe that using FQN is more logical here.

-All other necessary sniffs to enforce remaining PSR12 rules are included.

-### Slevomat rules
+- Slevomat rules

-Ruleset includes vast majority of Slevomat sniffs as they're great extension of PSR12 with wider scope and stricter requirements.
+    - Ruleset includes vast majority of Slevomat sniffs as they're great extension of PSR12 with wider scope and stricter requirements.

-### Custom rules
+- Custome rules

-Package also includes its own sniffs with more additional checks.
+    - Package also introduces its own sniffs with more additional checks.

-#### InfinityloopCodingStandard.Classes.FinalClassVisibility :wrench:

-When class is final and doesnt extend any other class, it's safe to change visibility of all protected functions/properties to private.

-#### InfinityloopCodingStandard.Namespaces.UseDoesStartWithBackslash :wrench:

-Inverted `SlevomatCodingStandard.Namespaces.UseDoesNotStartWithBackslash` sniff - require imports to start with backslash.

-#### InfinityloopCodingStandard.Classes.ClassStructure :wrench:

 ## Installation